Does Having Weight Loss Surgery Mean Giving Up My Favorite Foods?

 You’ve made the decision to have bariatric surgery and you’re excited about all the positive changes you’ll be making.
-Then it hits you, what about my favorite foods, will I have to say goodbye to them forever once I have surgery?
+Then it hits you, does this mean I will have to be giving up my favorite foods?

-No you don’t need to give up your favorite foods forever, and if you’re concerned about this, you’re not alone.
+No you don’t need to commit to giving up your favorite foods forever, and if you’re concerned about this, you’re not alone.
 Many patients wonder how they will manage the bariatric diet without feeling deprived of foods they love.
 Here are some tips to help as you navigate food choices and the bariatric lifestyle.

 Find YOUR balance

-For some, finding balance might mean a small serving of a favorite food once a day.
-For others, having a “treat meal” once a week is more ideal.
+Finding balance might mean a small serving of a favorite food once a day, for some.
+Having a “treat meal” once a week is more ideal, for others.
 Either way, it might help to follow the 90/10 approach to eating.
 Think of your food calories like a budget.
 Then, decide how to ‘spend’ your calories each day and throughout the week.
 The majority, or 90 percent of your foods should be chosen because they fuel your body while helping you keep your health and weight goals on track.
 These include lean proteins, non-starchy vegetables and foods rich in fiber and healthy fats.
-A small amount, the other 10 percent, can be allocated to categories of food that may provide less nutrition but bring you a great amount of pleasure.
+The other 10 percent, can be allocated to categories of food that may provide less nutrition but bring you a great amount of pleasure.
 This can range from something sweet to a small serving of pasta or even a favorite cocktail on the weekend.
 Figuring out how to organize your choices can be challenging at first, the registered dietitians here at NJBC are here to help you find a plan that works for you.

 Can it be Made Healthier?